Can the route of your commute affect your weight?

 Stress less: Certain situations may trigger some people to go to their comfort food.
 When that situation happens, make a habit of doing something else instead when you get to your destination, like going for a brief walk outside, meditating, calling a friend or even playing with a pet.

-If you’re concerned about your weight, you can take a quick, free online assessment to learn more about your ideal weight by clicking here.
+If you’re concerned about your weight, you can take a free online quiz to learn more about your ideal weight.